turingschool-examples/election/README.md

 A repository with information from the 2016 election pulled from [this Kaggle dataset](https://www.kaggle.com/benhamner/2016-us-election).

-Your job is to fix the failing tests in this application.
+Your job is to fix the failing tests in this application by writing new methods to fit the needs outlined in the model specs.
+Some of the methods will be class methods, while others will be instance methods.

 ## Setup